Adobe Experience Manager (AEM) Assets uses:

 - ExtendScript library

-This is a simple http get/post method library, needed by other scripts.
+This is a simple http get/post method library, required by the other scripts.

 - Extend Scripts

 You can specify different script combinations here.
-If you want your own scripts to be executed on the InDesign Server, save them under:
+If you want your own scripts to be executed on the InDesign Server, save the scripts at /apps/settings/dam/indesign/scripts.

 For information about Indesign scripts see: